www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

       Otherwise, one does not see any optimization steps.
       Instead, only the last terminating step is visible, which also is a step, that does nothing.
     * [x] Add optimization status history to editor that lists all intermediate optimization status.
+    * [ ] Make optimization status more detailed.
       Otherwise, there it is unreasonable expensive to understand the optimizer's approach.
     * [ ] Check why current optimization cannot solve the problem by testing it via a smaller demand set.
         * [ ] Proposals are not used or do not work at all.
 Maybe this is the not propagation problem. -> Proposals are not used at all.
         * [ ] ConstraintGroupBasedRepair does somehow not apply repair on all demandGroupings, but removes all assignments of demandGroupings.
           This leads to an empty solution.
-        * [ ] Render history table like other table on webserver for local development.
+        * [ ] CURRENT Render history table like other table on webserver for local development.
+Why is it not visible?
+            * [x] Render tables with no-context path as well.
+            * [ ] Assignment are not registered or rendered.
+            * [ ] Create a dedicated option class for enabling table rendering, in order to standardize such a config.
+            * [ ] There are some excessive modification counters per table.
+See `/no-context/proposed-supplies/mirror/database-modification-counter.csv.*` for example.
     * [ ] Use new optimization tree.
 * [ ] Make it easier to understand the solution.
     * [ ] Add comments via optimizers to allocations, so that the user knows why a certain allocation was created by the optimizer.
 Consider adding this to the history table or as meta column to the solution table.